CPJPRINCE/opex_manifest_generator/README.md

         -z,   --zip             Will zip the Opex's with the file itself to create      [boolean flag] a zip file.
 Existing file's are currently not removed.
-                                ***Use with caution, repeating the command multiple times in a row, will break the Opex's.
+                                ***Use with caution, repeating the command multiple times in a row, will break the Opex's / Generally cause a mess...

         --hidden                Will generate Opex's for hidden files and directories   [boolean flag]